// Senior Staff Software Engineer

 AI & HPC managed services

-Building managed infrastructure for GPU-intensive AI training and inference workloads — Kubernetes, Slurm, and the operational tooling around them.
+Building managed infrastructure for GPU-intensive AI training and inference workloads — Kubernetes orchestration across NVIDIA and AMD accelerators, Slurm scheduling, and the operational tooling around them.

 Workday